Asset Protection Permits

-Once the building works are complete, you are required to:
+Once the building and/or demolition works are complete, applicants are required to:

-- Ensure footpath and vehicle crossing are free of building materials, debris, mud etc
+a) Footpath and vehicle crossing are free of building materials, debris, mud etc.

-- Ensure that nature strip is leveled and grass seeded.
+b) Nature strip is levelled and grass seeded.

 In order for your application to proceed as smoothly as possible, please simultaneously submit the following completed forms as well as pay the necessary fees:

-- Electronic Funds Transfer Form (EFT) for bond refund
+Electronic Funds Transfer Form (EFT) for bond refund (PDF - 76.3KB)

 How long does it take to obtain a Permit?